SungJooK/SungJooK.github.io/_pages/Research.md

   * Presented at Informs Annual Meeting (2023,2024)
   * Presented at POMS Annual Conference (2024)

+* The Spillover Effect of a Minimum Wage Increase on a Multi-level Marketing Firm and Its “Uncovered” Sales Agents
+  * with Dinesh Puranam, Wreeto Kar, and S. Siddarth
+  * Presented at ISMS Marketing Science (2023)

 * Does the ''Going Solo'' Relationship Trend have an Effect on the Real Estate Market?
   * with Ralph Siebert and Zaiyan Wei
   * Presented at POMS Annual Conference (2022)